Skip to main content

 Note: As of March 1, 2022, the most current decennial census data for the states is the 2020 Census and the most current data for the territories is the 2010 Census.
 If grant funding must be distributed before the territory data is published for the 2020 Census, the EAC would make formula awards using hybrid data combining the 2020 and 2010 census.

-The grant project period begins when EAC awards appropriated funds to the states and ends when the state expends all federal and required state match funds, interest earned on the federal and state funds and any program income earned under the grant.
+The grant project period begins when EAC awards appropriated funds to the states and ends when all federal and state match funds, interest earned on the federal and state funds, and any program income earned under the grant are fully spent.
 The Notice of Grant Award issued by the EAC will identify the project period for each grant.

 States are required to match the federal funds awarded according to the level of match specified in HAVA or set in the annual appropriations law.
 HAVA sets a 5% state match to Section 251 funds that must be deposited in an Election Fund described in Section 251 (b).
 HAVA does not set a required state match for Section 101 funds, but appropriations language may specify a matching requirement, e.g., Election Security grants.